tag1consulting/tag1bot/README.md

 ## Karma

 The bot increases karma for `foo++`-style commands, and decreases karma for `foo--`-style commands.
 Karma is the total number of times a given word has been incremented or decremented.
 Words must be 2 to 20 characters long, without any spaces.
+(Word can optionally start with `@` or `#`.)

 ## Seen